Johns Hopkins Center for American Indian Health Winter & Summer Institute Courses

 The CAIH Summer/Winter Institute Scholarship covers the following costs: travel to and from Baltimore, hotel accommodation in a room shared with another Native student, course materials including books, and full credit tuition for one 5-day course.
 A Bachelor’s degree is required, with a minimum GPA of 2.75.

 (Limited scholarships are available for these courses.
-The scholarship application is open now through November 1, 2019 at 5 pm ET).
+The scholarship application is NOW OPEN and the deadline is November 1, 2020 at 11:59 pm ET).

-Please visit the School’s Winter Institute page for more details: https://www.jhsph.edu/academics/continuing-and-executive-education/johns-hopkins-institutes-of-public-health/winter-institute/index.html
+Please visit the School’s Summer Institute page for more details.

 All Course Offerings and Schedule